 Proactive, Voluntary Sagebrush Habitat Conservation

-The purpose of our Sagebrush Rangeland Partnership is to catalyze proactive, voluntary, and community-led sagebrush rangeland conservation – expanding success across private and public lands.
+The purpose of our Partnering to Conserve Sagebrush Rangeland effort is to catalyze proactive, voluntary, and community-led sagebrush rangeland conservation – expanding success across private and public lands.
 We accomplish this by promoting healthy working lands in the American West for people and wildlife.
 By bringing a diversity of perspectives, values, and resources together for a common purpose, partners achieve durable conservation.
 These dynamic public-private partnerships grow every day.
 To get a feel for the people teaming together for sagebrush conservation through this partnership, click here.

 In September 2015, the U.S. Fish and Wildlife Service (FWS) announced that, based in part on unprecedented collaboration between state, private, and federal stakeholders, listing the Greater Sage-grouse under the Endangered Species Act was not warranted.
 Continued success for sage grouse, other sagebrush dependent species, and the people that live in sagebrush communities is predicated on reducing threats by implementing and maintaining conservation actions.